tjingsheng/swe-take-home-assignment/README.md

 - **[`express`](https://expressjs.com/)**: Fast, unopinionated, minimalist web framework for Node.js.
 - **[`fast-csv`](https://c2fo.github.io/fast-csv/)**: Llibrary for parsing and formatting CSVs or any other delimited value file in node.
 - **[`multer`](https://github.com/expressjs/multer)**: Multer is a node.js middleware for handling multipart/form-data.
+- **[`serverless-http`](https://www.npmjs.com/package/serverless-http)**: This module allows you to 'wrap' your API for serverless use.
+No HTTP server, no ports or sockets.
+Just your code in the same execution pipeline you are already familiar with.

 - **[`zod`](https://zod.dev/)**: TypeScript-first schema validation with static type inference.

 ### **Development Dependencies**